-Our reporter spent 24 hours in the Funk Zone of Santa Barbara.
-The Funk Zone Santa Barbara is a cluster of top notch wine tasting rooms, restaurants, brewpubs and a distillery.
+Our reporter spent 24 hours in the Funk Zone Santa Barbara.
+The Funk Zone neighborhood of Santa Barbara is a cluster of top-notch wine tasting rooms, restaurants, brewpubs, and a distillery.
 As you can imagine, a day in the Funk Zone is a tough assignment for any reporter.
-She survived and filed this report.
+Thankfully, she survived and filed this report about the best Funk Zone wineries, restaurants, and pubs to visit.

 Santa Barbara has long been known for its breathtaking views, shabby-chic beach culture, and venerable vineyards.
-Now, the County’s best wines have a home away from the vine.
-What was once a corner of town zoned for ocean-oriented commercial use (marine industrial and manufacturing) is now the cradle of Santa Barbara’s Urban Wine Trail and a corridor of oddball art galleries.
+Now, the County’s best wines have a home away from the vines.
+What was once a corner of Santa Barbara zoned for ocean-oriented commercial use (marine industrial and manufacturing) is now the cradle of Santa Barbara’s Urban Wine Trail and a corridor of oddball art galleries called the Funk Zone.

-From Los Angeles, skip the traffic and take a relaxing two hour tour up to coast on Amtrak.
+From Los Angeles, skip the traffic and take a relaxing two-hour tour up the coast on Amtrak.
 Get off the train at Santa Barbara’s historic depot and walk across State Street.
 You are now in the Funk Zone.
 Spend the day sampling Santa Barbara’s food, wine, and spirits, without ever having to get in your car.
-At the end of the day you can crash in a nearby hotel or board a train home.
+At the end of the day, you can crash in a nearby hotel or board a train home.
 The only problem with a day trip to the Funk Zone Santa Barbara -- it’s just not long enough.

 Get started:

-Enter the tasting room at Municipal Wine on Anacapa and you’ll think you’ve been sent to the principal’s office.
+When you finish breakfast (and a tasting), leave the SBWC and venture over to Anacapa Street.
+There are several tastings rooms located here.
+We suggest you enter the tasting room of Municipal Wine on Anacapa and you’ll think you’ve been sent to the principal’s office.
 But Dave Potter is no authoritarian administrator, he’s the personable, bearded man behind the wine.
 When “Muni,” as it’s called by locals, opened its tasting room in 2010 it was a pioneer of the neighborhood’s current oenological renaissance.
 Now, Potter’s contributions to the Santa Barbara wine scene walk the line between high-craftsmanship and low pretension.
 His celebrated, straightforward offerings represent the best of Santa Barbara: rustic but refined.
 It’s the perfect way to start your day.

 Break for lunch:

-Time for sustenance or a caffeine pick me up between tastings!
+Time for sustenance or a caffeine pick-me-up between tastings!
 Stop by The Lucky Penny, The Lark’s sister cafe, which boasts a wood-burning pizza oven and outdoor seating.
-Grab coffee and baked goods to go or take a seat in the garden and dig into an aromatic Milpas pizza with chorizo, egg, potato and cotija cheese or the pulled pork sandwich made with beer from adjacent Figueroa Mountain Brewery.
+Grab a coffee and baked goods to go or take a seat in the garden and dig into an aromatic Milpas pizza with chorizo, egg, potato, and cotija cheese or the pulled pork sandwich made with beer from adjacent Figueroa Mountain Brewery.
+It doesn't get much better than this!

 Out of this world:

-A visit to the Area 5.1 Winery tasting room brings a welcome opportunity to kick back and relax.
-The winery’s theme pays homage to Nevada’s Area 51 restricted air force base that fueled mid century extraterrestrial lore and excited decades of conspiracy theory.
+After you put away your lunch and a beer, it's time to keep wine tasting.
+A visit to the Area 5.1 Winery tasting room brings a welcome opportunity to kick back and relax (we know this day has been stressful so far).
+The winery’s theme pays homage to Nevada’s Area 51 restricted air force base that fueled mid-century extraterrestrial lore and excited decades of conspiracy theory.
 This

 Raise your spirits: